 Photo Credit: Teddy Charti on Unsplash

-This beautiful French island is well known for its wonderful beaches, gorgeous nature, and its rum!
+This beautiful French island is well known for its wonderful beaches, beautiful nature, and rum!

-Martinique is a great destination for a winter getaway when it’s cold in Europe or the United States.
+Martinique is an excellent destination for a winter getaway when it's cold in Europe or the United States.

-The island is also great for a romantic holiday or for a road trip with family or friends and it is especially popular for its colorful carnival which takes place every year in February.
+The island is also great for a romantic holiday or a road trip with family or friends.
+It is especially popular for its colorful carnival, which occurs every year in February.

-While Martinique can be pricey tt is possible to visit Martinique on a budget as long as you stay away from the most luxurious hotels, eat local food and opt for public transport to get around the island.
+While Martinique can be pricey, it is possible to visit Martinique on a budget as long as you stay away from the most luxurious hotels, eat local food and opt for public transport to get around the island.